javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 ...As we can see, it's just a straight line.
 As the time (`x`) passes, the completion (`y`) of the animation steadily goes from `0` to `1`.

-The train in the example below goes from left to right with the permanent speed (click it):
+The train in the example below goes from left to right at constant speed (click it):

 [codetabs src="train-linear"]